A. B. Freeman School of Business

 - Course Corequisites – A corequisite is a course that is required to be taken simultaneously with another course.
 Students have the responsibility to be aware of course corequisites because the registration system does not always prevent a student’s registration if the student lacks the corequisites.
 At any time during the semester, the Office of Undergraduate Education, at the Associate Dean’s discretion, may drop students who have enrolled in courses for which they do not have the corequisites.
 Students should be mindful of this when dropping a course mid-semester.

-- Credit Hours/Class Standing – Some courses require that the student complete a certain number of credit hours or have a particular class standing prior to enrolling.
-The registration system will block registration for a course if a student has not met the minimum credit hours to register for that course.
+- Credit Hours/Class Standing – Some courses require that the student have completed a certain number of credit hours or have reached a particular class standing prior to enrolling.
+The registration system will block registration for a course if a student has not met the minimum requirements to register for that course.

 - Application Only – A variety of courses within the Freeman School are by invitation-only, based upon a student application or other criteria.
-Students should contact their Freeman Academic Counselor for information about such courses and the timeline for applying.
+Students should contact their Freeman Academic Advisor for information about such courses and the timeline for applying

 Residency Requirement

 Full-time undergraduate students enrolled at Tulane who are earning the BSM degree must complete a minimum of 60 credit hours at the University and a minimum of 30 credit hours at the Freeman School, excluding credits earned in Tulane Study Abroad Programs and in the Washington Semester Program.
-The University considers credits earned in these programs to meet the senior residency requirements.
+The University does consider credits earned in these programs to meet the senior residency requirements, however.
 Transfer students must earn a minimum of 60 hours of credit from Tulane and 30 hours of credit from the Freeman School.

 Satisfactory/Unsatisfactory Grading Option